ccma1120/Nuvoton_Tools/README.md

 ### NuLink2_DAPLink.bin
 - USB interfaces HID(CMSIS-DAP)/MSC/VCOM
 - 3rd party IDE, customized ICE, mbed compatible

+### NuLink2_ISP_bridge_FW.bin
+- This is the latest image built from [ISP bridge](https://github.com/OpenNuvoton/NuLink2_ISP_Bridge)
+- ISP bridge firmware is also integrated into NuLink2FW.bin, so ISP tool can connect with NuLink2FW.bin, too.

+### NuLink2_ISPLink2.bin
+- This is the latest image built from [ISPLink2](https://github.com/OpenNuvoton/NuLink2_ISPLink2) Program ISPLink2 FW to Nu-Link2 -> pop up a USB DISK -> format it Put DEFINE.TXT, TEST1.BIN into DISK
+DEFINE.TXT
+START
+APROM=1
+0:\\test1.bin
+DATAFLASH=0
+0:\\test2.bin
+END

 ## How to update Nu-Link2 firmware?
 1. Press the button on Nu-Link2 and plug in USB cable.
 2. A "Nu-Link2" disk will show.
 (If you see disk name is "NuMicro MCU", it will upgrade DUT firmware instead of Nu-Link2 itself)